 Decryption inverts the encryption process in order to convert the message back to its real form.
 The receiver uses a decryption algorithm and a key to transform the ciphertext back to original plaintext, it is also known as deciphering.

 A mathematical process utilized for decryption that generates original plaintext as an outcome of any given ciphertext and decryption key is known as Decryption algorithm.
 This process is the reverse process of the encryption algorithm.

 The keys used for encryption and decryption could be similar and dissimilar depending on the type of cryptosystems used (i.e., Symmetric key encryption and Asymmetric key encryption).

 - The encryption algorithm uses message (plaintext) and the key at the time of encryption process.
 On the other hand, in the process of decryption, the decryption algorithm converts the scrambled form of the message (i.e., ciphertext )with the help of a key.

 - Encryption takes place at the sender’s end whereas decryption takes place at the receiver’s end.

 - The major function of Encryption is to convert plaintext in the ciphertext.
 As against, decryption transforms ciphertext into plaintext.

 The encryption and decryption processes fall under cryptology which is the combination of cryptography and cryptanalysis.
 Cryptography deals with the techniques for ensuring the security by encoding messages to make them non-readable.
-Cryptanalysis is the technique of decoding messages from a non-readable format back to readable format without knowing how they were initially converted from readable format to non-readable format.
+Cryptanalysis deals with the decoding of messages where an unintelligible form is converted back to intelligible form.

 Encryption is used for enciphering the content at sender end before transmitting it over the network whereas decryption is used for deciphering the scrambled meaningless content at the receiver end.